Kiyoraka/P2P-Exchange-Calculator/README.md

 4. Enter the amount of USDT you bought or sold.
 5. Click the "Calculate" button to see the result.

 The calculator will display a message indicating the potential loss or gain based on the provided information.
 The message will be color-coded: red for a loss, green for a gain, and blue if there's no change.
-The MYR indicate Malaysian Currency so you can change based on your country.

 ## Files